Hello and welcome to my second online concertina sketchbook course.

 I want to give you the tools and confidence to develop your books in a loose, creative, collage way.
 The theme for this course is much more organic and flowing - Allotments/Gardens, but you can apply these techniques in an open ended way to any subject.

-The course is divided into six lessons and is suitable for new artists (ideally having completed Creative Concertina 1 first) and those more experienced artists who want to learn new techniques.
+The course is divided into six titles with twenty six mini lessons and is suitable for new artists (ideally having completed Creative Concertina 1 first) and those more experienced artists who want to learn new techniques.

 You will also benefit hugely from the online community using a closed Facebook group, where you can share your work with other participants as well as myself.